Nothing in your cart

 There is evidence to indicate that the size of the meals we consume are larger when eaten in the presence of other people.
 This has been compared to when eating alone, resulting in a smaller quantity.

-A study looking at this phenomenon was assessed by Clendenen et al. (1994) where a group of individuals were provided meals while dining alone or in a variety of different sized groups.
+Clendenen et al. (1994) assessed a study looking at this phenomenon.
+In it, a group of individuals were provided meals while dining alone or in a variety of different-sized groups.

 The researchers found the original hypothesis of eating with company enhances consumption, was found to be positively associated.